Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Cleaving Models

-{\em Population dynamics.} Let $\theta_p\in[0,1]$ denote the proportion of produced cellobiose available for everyone.
-Then, using \eqref{transclv-NS}, the equations for the total mass $p(t)$ of cellobiose available for everyone, and the total mass of the microorganism are respectively
+{\em Population dynamics.} Let $\theta_p\in[0,1]$ denote the proportion of produced cellobiose that becomes available for everyone.
+Then, using \eqref{transclv-NS}, the equations for the total amount $p(t)$ of cellobiose available for everyone, and the total population $n(t)$ of the microorganism are respectively

-where $m_c$ is the mass of one cellobiose unit, $\gamma$ is the consumption rate, $\mu$ is the conversion efficiency, and $\gamma_p$, $\gamma_n$ are decay rates of $p$ and $n$, respectively.
+where $\gamma$ is the consumption rate, $\mu$ is the conversion efficiency, and $\gamma_p$, $\gamma_n$ are decay rates of $p$ and $n$, respectively.
 Here $\bar n$ represents a critical population threshold: if $n$ is large, $n = O(\bar n)$, the growth depends only on the cellobiose supply, while if $n$ is small, $n \ll \bar n$, the growth is linear but with small growth rate, so the population is unlikely to survive (since $\mu/\bar{n}<\gamma_n$).